e-c-k-e-r/vall-e/docs/models_v2.md

 	* could also be "mocked" by doing NAR-len demasking in chunks
 * inherent audio upscaling, as the model is trained on a 44KHz codec
 * some other features I can't recall

+However, I'm not sure if there's a problem inherent with the model or one that lies within the codec
+* the output leaves a lot to be desired when compared to the prior reference model, but that model is too radically different to not be a fair comparison
+	* training a new model is required for the proper comparison, but that requires compute that could be put into better-ing the current model
+* some speakers sound fine, while others have output that suggests there's some quantization/precision problem, where there's some form of bandwidth limiting in the output
+* speaker similarity is improving, but still rather poor
+	* but again, this is simply from the prior model having a ton of training applied to it despite the various features glued on top of it and post-trained
+* the prior model is still much faster to inference, although this could just be a difference in model size
+* an RVQ codec is heavily favored by the prior implementation, as the most important level gets the best training, and prior levels are easily inferenced